‘They really do feel like they have no alternative’; Saskatoon youth gang violence - Saskatoon | Globalnews.ca

 Today, police say they monitor as many as 500 to 600 street gang members involved in as many as six gangs in Saskatoon but that it’s hard to narrow down how many of those are youth.

+READ MORE: Guns and gangs unit lays over 30 charges against 3 in Saskatoon

-What has been determined is more than one third of police-reported crimes in the country in 2014 involved an accused under the age of 24-years-old.
+What has been determined is more than one-third of police-reported crimes in the country in 2014 involved an accused under the age of 24.

 The majority of youth accused in more serious offences had a co-accused and in 29 per cent of homicide cases involving a youth, they had gang ties.

-“If I was born in the exact same environment as some of these kids that are joining these gangs, I can’t say that I wouldn’t join the gangs.” said Acting Sgt.
-Matt Ingrouille of the Guns & Gangs Unit with the Saskatoon Police Service.
+“If I was born in the exact same environment as some of these kids that are joining these gangs, I can’t say that I wouldn’t join the gangs,” acting Sgt.
+Matt Ingrouille, of the guns & gangs unit with the Saskatoon Police Service, said.

 “They really do feel like they have no alternative.”

-Raised by peers rather than their parents, Acting Sgt.
-Ingrouille says gangs are just a symptom in Saskatoon of a larger problem.
+Raised by peers rather than their parents, Ingrouille said gangs are just a symptom in Saskatoon of a larger problem.

 “They do not have a sense of identity and all of a sudden whatever is in the best interest of the gang becomes my best interest,” he added.